Marine life: Biodiversity and extinction events

 Biodiversity is the result of over three billion years of evolution.
 Until approximately 600 million years ago, all life consisted of archaea, bacteria, protozoans and similar single-celled organisms.
 The history of biodiversity during the Phanerozoic (the last 540 million years), starts with rapid growth during the Cambrian explosion – a period during which nearly every phylum of multicellular organisms first appeared.
 Over the next 400 million years or so, invertebrate diversity showed little overall trend and vertebrate diversity shows an overall exponential trend.

 However, more than 99 percent of all species that ever lived on Earth, amounting to over five billion species, are estimated to be extinct.
 These extinctions occur at an uneven rate.
 The dramatic rise in diversity has been marked by periodic, massive losses of diversity classified as mass extinction events.
 Mass extinction events occur when life undergoes precipitous global declines.
 Most diversity and biomass on earth is found among the microorganisms, which are difficult to measure.
 Recorded extinction events are therefore based on the more easily observed changes in the diversity and abundance of larger multicellular organisms, rather than the total diversity and abundance of life.
 Marine fossils are mostly used to measure extinction rates because of their superior fossil record and stratigraphic range compared to land organisms.

 Based on the fossil record, the background rate of extinctions on Earth is about two to five taxonomic families of marine animals every million years.
 The Great Oxygenation Event was perhaps the first major extinction event.
 Since the Cambrian explosion five major mass extinctions have significantly exceeded the background extinction rate.
 The worst was the Permian-Triassic extinction event, 251 million years ago.
 One generally estimates that the Big Five mass extinctions of the Phanerozoic (the last 540 million years) wiped out more than 40% of marine genera and probably more than 70% of marine species.
 The current Holocene extinction caused by human activity, and now referred to as the "sixth extinction", may prove ultimately more devastating.

+Investigating and exploring marine life

+Research and study

+In order to perform research and enrich Marine Life knowledge, Scientists use various methods in-order to reach and explore the depths of the ocean. several Hi-tech instruments and vehicles are used for this purpose.